 Cancellation & No-show Policy

-A 24-hour advance notice is preferred during busy holiday seasons such as Memorial Day, 4th of July , Labor Day, Thanksgiving, Christmas, and New Year's for example.
+- 24-Business hours advance notice is required during busy holiday seasons such as Memorial Day, 4th of July, Labor Day, Thanksgiving, Christmas, and New Year's for example.
+After hours/weekends/holidays communications are to be accepted and marked received on the next business day.

 PUPPY DAY CAMP POLICIES